Alternatives to

 Notion

-Born as a simple note-taking tool, Notion has become an essential collaborative space.
-Startups and small teams love it for its simplicity, customisation, and ability to centralise documents, tasks, and databases all in one place.
+Born as a simple note-taking tool, Notion has become an essential collaborative workspace.
+Startups and small teams love it for its simplicity, customisation and ability to centralise documents, tasks and databases in one place.

-However, as projects become complex and involve many stakeholders, Notion shows its limitations.
-Its project management functions remain basic and often require custom-made templates.
+However, once projects become complex and involve many stakeholders, Notion shows its limits.
+Its project management functions remain basic and often require bespoke templates.

 Redmine

-Created as a free and open-source tool, Redmine has established itself over time as a reference open-source project management solution.
-Highly customisable thanks to a large library of plugins, it offers great flexibility and adapts to very specific needs.
+Created as a free open-source tool, Redmine has established itself over time as an open-source benchmark for project management.
+Highly customisable thanks to a wide library of plugins, it offers great flexibility and adapts to very specific needs.

-However, its dated interface and high technical demands can be discouraging.
-Without solid administration skills, its deployment and maintenance can quickly become burdensome.
+However, its dated interface and high technical requirements can be off-putting.
+Without solid admin skills, deployment and maintenance quickly become restrictive.

 Smartsheet

-Smartsheet has won over large enterprises with its familiar approach: an 'upgraded Excel' that integrates task management, reporting, and automations.
-Managers used to spreadsheets find it to be a powerful and reassuring tool.
+Smartsheet has won over large companies thanks to its familiar approach: an “improved Excel” that integrates task management, reporting and automations.
+Managers used to spreadsheets find a powerful and reassuring tool there.

-But this power has a downside: the solution is expensive, and some users find it rigid or too similar to a classic spreadsheet, lacking the user-friendliness of a modern collaborative tool.
+But this power has a downside: the solution is expensive, and some users find it rigid or too close to a classic spreadsheet, without the user-friendliness of a modern collaborative tool.

 ClickUp

-ClickUp has made a name for itself as a feature-rich tool, offering many views (list, calendar, Gantt, Kanban) and automations.
-Its competitive pricing attracts some SMEs and mid-sized companies.
+ClickUp became known as a very feature-rich tool, with many views (list, calendar, gantt, kanban) and automations.
+Its competitive price attracts certain SMEs and mid-sized enterprises.

-However, this abundance of features can quickly backfire.
-The tool is often deemed too complex, heavy to set up, and difficult to adopt for teams looking for clarity and simplicity in their daily work.
+But this abundance of features can quickly backfire.
+The tool is often considered too complex, cumbersome to configure, and difficult to adopt for teams looking for clarity and simplicity in day-to-day work.

 Basecamp

-Basecamp appeals to teams looking to get to the essentials: tasks, files, discussions, and calendar are grouped in a clean interface.
-For an SME or a freelancer, it's a way to work without getting lost in complex features.
+Basecamp appeals to teams that want to focus on the essentials: tasks, files, discussions and calendar brought together in a streamlined interface.
+For an SME or freelancer, it is a way of working without getting lost in complex features.

 However, this simplicity becomes a weakness on more ambitious projects.
-Basecamp lacks advanced reporting and management tools, making it less suitable for large organisations.
+Basecamp lacks reporting and advanced management tools, making it poorly suited to large organisations.

 Airtable

-Airtable has transformed the concept of spreadsheet into a modern collaborative tool.
+Airtable has transformed the concept of a spreadsheet into a modern collaborative tool.
 Its strength: flexibility.
-It can be used to manage content, marketing campaigns, or projects, with Kanban, calendar, or gallery views.
-Integrations and automations make it very powerful for varied uses.
+It can be used to manage content, marketing campaigns or projects, with Kanban, calendar or gallery views.
+Integrations and automations make it very powerful for varied use cases.

-But Airtable is still primarily a 'super spreadsheet.'
-For very structured projects, it sometimes lacks project management functionalities and requires the use of extensions.
-Additionally, its scalability can become complex for large organisations.
+But Airtable remains above all a “super spreadsheet”.
+For very structured projects, it sometimes lacks project management features and requires add-ons.
+Moreover, its scalability can become complex for large organisations.

 Smartevo

-Founded in 2021 in France, Smartevo is designed for complex organisations, multi-brands and multi-teams.
-The platform centralises briefs, projects, content, and approvals while integrating AI to automate the generation of briefs, metadata, and reporting.
+Founded in 2021 in France, Smartevo is designed for complex, multi-brand and multi-team organisations.
+The platform centralises briefs, projects, content and approvals, while integrating AI to automate the generation of briefs, metadata and reporting.

-Unlike other tools, Smartevo is hosted in Europe, GDPR compliant and deployable in two hours.
-With local support and a promise of increased productivity (up to 30 %), it stands out as the sovereign and sustainable alternative to Jira.
+Unlike the other tools, Smartevo is hosted in Europe, GDPR-compliant and deployable in two hours.
+With local support and a promise of increased productivity (up to 30%), it stands out as the sovereign and sustainable alternative to Jira.

-Does this approach resonate with you?
-Visit our website or schedule an appointment for a free demo.
+Does this approach speak to you?
+Visit our website or book a free demo.

 How to choose the best alternative to Jira?